Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Problem Setup and Governing Equations

 \subsubsection{Application of Macroscopic Forcing Method}

-The next step involves how we actually compute the leading order eddy viscosity tensor and the eddy viscosity kernel.
+The next step involves how we actually compute the leading-order eddy viscosity tensor and the eddy viscosity kernel.
 Figure~\ref{fig:mfmanalysis} illustrates how we conducted our MFM analysis.
 To apply MFM, we start with two sets of solvers: one for the NS equations and the other for GMT.
-At each time step, we solve the NS equation to obtain the velocity field $u_i$ and feed it as the background velocity to the GMT solver.
+At each time step, we solve the NS equation to obtain the velocity field $u_i$ and feed it as the advecting velocity to the GMT solver.
 For the GMT equations, we force the Reynolds-averaged GMT variable $V_i$ to be a specific value in order to acquire certain information about the eddy viscosity.
-As an example, we demonstrate how forcing $V_1=x_2$ and $V_2=V_3=0$ give an eddy viscosity corresponding to the standard eddy viscosity $\nu_T$.
-When we solve the GMT equation and measure $\overline{u'_2 v'_1}$ as a function of $x_2$, we can compute the leading-order moment of $D_{2121}$ as shown in Equation~\ref{eq:MFMexample}.
-Here, we denote this moment as $D^0_{2121}$.
+A forcing field $s_i$ that results in $V_1=x_2$ and $V_2=V_3=0$ generates GMT data from which we can extract the leading-order eddy viscosity $D^0_{ij21}$.
+More specifically, $D^0_{2121}$ can be obtained by post-processing $\overline{u'_2 v'_1}$ from this GMT simulation, and re-evaluating Equation~\ref{eq:leadingApprox0} - \ref{eq:leadingApprox} to observe:

-We already justified that the macroscopic operator of the Reynolds-averaged GMT and the RANS operator of NS are identical.
-Therefore, $D^0_{2121}$ corresponds to the standard eddy viscosity $\nu_T$ in the RANS equation using turbulence closure with the Boussnesq approximation.
-Likewise, we can compute other components of the tensorial eddy viscosity kernel using various forcings to the GMT solver.
-This demonstrates that MFM is a flexible computational tool that allows access to the entire eddy viscosity kernel.
-Strictly speaking, this method is called inverse macroscopic forcing method (IMFM) rather than MFM \citep{Mani2021}.
-The MFM sets the fixed forcing term $s_i$ and observe the response of $V_i$ where IMFM is vice versa.
-However, throughout the manuscript, we use the terminology MFM as IMFM since only IMFM is used and their fundamental idea is identical.
+As discussed, the macroscopic operator of the Reynolds-averaged GMT and the RANS operator of NS are identical.
+Therefore, $D^0_{2121}$ corresponds to the standard eddy viscosity $\nu_T$ used in the Boussinesq approximation in RANS models.
+Likewise, we can compute other components of the leading-order eddy viscosity tensor using different selections of the macroscopic forcing field, $s_i$, such that other components of the mean velocity gradient are activated.